 VI.
 Review process

 - The submitted manuscript will first be evaluated at the editorial board regarding the possibility of plagiarism, completeness of the submitted materials, and their suitability to PEMJ.
 Prior to the peer review, the editorial board can reject manuscripts for misconduct, or request the authors for explanation.
 Manuscripts may be returned to the authors at this stage if they have serious flaws or are not suitable for PEMJ.

-- Submitted manuscripts will generally be reviewed by the editorial board, as well as two peer reviewers who are experts in the submitted subject matter and the peer reviewers will make suggestions to the editorial board.
+- Submitted manuscripts will generally be reviewed by the editors and two peer reviewers.
+The reviewers make suggestions to the editorial board.

 - PEMJ performs double-blinded peer review of the submitted manuscripts.
 Neither the peer reviewers nor the authors are revealed to each other.
-Authors may suggest preferred reviewers during manuscript submission.
-However, the ultimate selection of the reviewers will be determined by the editorial board.
+Authors may suggest preferred reviewers.
+However, this suggestion may not be accepted by the editorial board.

-- The authors can monitor the progress of the manuscript throughout the review process at the submission website (https://submit.pemj.org/).
+- The authors can monitor the progress of the manuscript throughout the review process at the submission system (https://submit.pemj.org/).

 - The first review is finished within 60 days after the first submission.
 Reviewers consider the originality, scientific importance, study design, methodology, brevity in expression, priority for publication, and potential for revision.
 Reviewers should provide constructive criticism on the parts requiring revision.
 Submitted manuscripts will be rendered one of the following decisions: Accept, Minor Revisions, Major Revisions, and Reject.
 A revision needs to be submitted within 60 days of the decision.
-Otherwise, the manuscript will be treated as a new submission.
+Otherwise, the manuscript is regarded as a new submission.